 One of the crucial factors that made the following phones on our list is the native support for HAC (Hearing Aid Compatible).
 A cell phone that is designed to be “Hearing Aid Compatible” can produce an output that the telecoil of a hearing aid can hear in addition to the audio signal.
 If your phone does not have hearing aid compatibility, you can just go into the settings and connect your hearing aid with it.
 However, if it still does not work, then you should take it to a cell phone repair shop in London, Ontario, as it might mean that your mobile is not compatible with the hearing aid.

 Tip: The wireless telephone industry follows a standard rating for some of their mobile phones to assist hearing device users in finding phones that may be compatible with their hearing devices.
-Devices that have been rated will have a marking stated on the box or will display the cons of the pairing of smartphone and hearing aid.
+Devices that have been rated will have a marking stated on the box or will display the cons of pairing of smartphone and hearing aid.

 Despite having ratings, the results will vary depending on the user’s hearing device and hearing loss.
 If your hearing device happens to be vulnerable to interference, you may not be able to use a rated phone successfully.
 Trying out the phone with your hearing device is the best way to evaluate it for your personal needs.
-Suppose you require repairing services for your smartphone, contact Raztech.
+Suppose you require repair services for your smartphone, contact Raztech.
 Their business is based in London, Ontario, and focuses on repairing devices such as mobiles and tablets.

 Moving onto our section of frequently asked questions related to cell phone repairs in London, Ontario.